simoncozens/unicopedia-plus/README.md

 - Text can by directly typed or pasted from the clipboard into the main input field.
 Click on the <kbd>Filter</kbd> button to strip out all non-emoji characters.
 - It is also possible to input predefined sets of emoji selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.
 - As a convenience, the input field can be emptied using the <kbd>Clear</kbd> button.
-- *Fully-qualified* (keyboard/palette) emoji are presented in a standard way, while *non-fully-qualified* (display/process) emoji are shown in a distinctive muted (grayed out) style.
+- *Component* and *fully-qualified* (*keyboard/palette*) emoji are presented in a standard way, while *non-fully-qualified* (*display/process*) emoji are shown in a distinctive muted (grayed out) style.
-- This feature deals with the 3,570 emoji defined in the **Emoji 11.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/11.0/emoji-test.txt) data file; the 12 keycap bases and the 26 singleton Regional Indicator characters are not included.
+- This feature deals with the 3,836 emoji defined in the **Emoji 12.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/12.0/emoji-test.txt) data file.

 <img src="screenshots/emoji-data-finder-filter-text.png" width="1080px" alt="Emoji Data Finder - Filter Text screenshot">

 ## Emoji Picture Book

 - The **Emoji Picture Book** utility displays lists of Unicode emoji in a color picture book fashion.
-- Any group of pictures can be displayed by selecting its name in the <kbd>Category</kbd> drop-down menu, among:<br>"Smileys & People", "Animals & Nature", "Food & Drink", "Travel & Places", "Activities", "Objects", "Symbols", "Flags".
+- Any group of pictures can be displayed by selecting its name in the <kbd>Category</kbd> drop-down menu, among:<br>"Smileys & Emotion", "People & Body", "Component", "Animals & Nature", "Food & Drink", "Travel & Places", "Activities", "Objects", "Symbols", "Flags".
 - The size of all emoji pictures (from 32 to 128&nbsp;pixels) can be adjusted by moving the dedicated slider left and right.
-- The groups and subgroups of emoji are those defined in the **Emoji 11.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/11.0/emoji-test.txt) data file; the 12 keycap bases and the 26 singleton Regional Indicator characters are not included.
+- The groups and subgroups of emoji are those defined in the **Emoji 12.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/12.0/emoji-test.txt) data file.
-- Only the 2789 *fully-qualified* (keyboard/palette) encodings of the emoji are used unless they cannot be displayed properly, depending on the emoji support level of the operating system.
+- Only the 9 *component* and the 3,010 *fully-qualified* (*keyboard/palette*) encodings of the emoji are used unless they cannot be displayed properly, depending on the emoji support level of the operating system.
 - Emoji failing to be represented as proper color pictures are purely and simply discarded.

 <img src="screenshots/emoji-picture-book.png" width="1080px" alt="Emoji Picture Book screenshot">